boffinHouse/rawblock/sources/js/tutorials/01-basic-module.md

 }
 ```

-The header component can be further improved under the following more rawblock specific aspects:
+The slimheader component can be further improved under the following more rawblock specific aspects:

 1. A good component should dispatch an event as soon as it's state changes.